jmbealer/my-knowledge-base/javascript.md

       it accepts other functions as arguments
       it returns functions when invoked
-    what is pure function? and side effect?
+    what is pure function? and side effect? changing variable values outside of the function itself, or even relying on outside variables calling a Browser API(even the console itself) calling Math.random() - since the value cannot be reliably repeated

 what is scope?
   what is global scope?